VPN | VPN Unlimited |

 Also concerning is that your personal data does not appear to be secured or confined to one location, but rather: “We use third-party service providers globally to store and transfer personal data.”

-If you find these data collection policies concerning, you may want to opt for a no logs VPN provider.
+If you find these data collection policies concerning, you may want to opt for a no-logs VPN service.

 Like many VPN services, VPN Unlimited is a cheap VPN service with reasonable prices:

-You can see that they are offering a “lifetime” subscription plan for about $200.
+You can see that they are offering a “lifetime” subscription plan for about $100 (this is half the price it was when we last checked).
 As we discussed regarding various VPN scams, the “lifetime” subscription is not the lifetime of the user, but instead the lifetime of the VPN provider – however long it manages to stay in business.
 There have been numerous cases of “lifetime” VPNs closing shop and running with the money, or converting all “lifetime” accounts to recurring subscriptions after a few years.

 Payment options: VPN Unlimited offers a nice variety of payment options, including all major credit cards, PayPal, Amazon, Bitcoin, and also gift cards.